29 East 32nd Street

 29 East 32nd Street (also known as the Old Grolier Club or Gilbert Kiamie House) is a building in Manhattan, New York City.
 Built in 1889 and designed by Charles W. Romeyn in the Richardsonian Romanesque style, it originally housed the Grolier Club.
 It is now called the Madison and became a New York City designated landmark in 1970.
 It was added to the National Register of Historic Places in 1980.
+Since 2023, the Korean restaurant Moono, a sister restaurant to Michelin-starred eatery Jua, has occupied the downstairs space.